aboutlo/async-memo-ize/README.md

 ["doSomething",1,5]
 ```

-It means multiple nodejs instances can share the calculation
+It means multiple nodejs instances can share the value computed if the function name and the args match.

 ### Usage
 ```js